Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Kernel Density Estimators

 where $ i $ denotes the track index.
 For each bin of $ z $, the largest value of $ {\cal K}_A $ observed in an $ (x, y, z) $ voxel is projected out as the {\tt KDE-A} value at that value of $ z $.
 However, the performance of the {\tt KDE-to-hists} algorithm using {\tt KDE-A} in place of the original KDE was significantly worse.
 As the definition of the original kernel in Eqn.~\ref{eqn:kernel} combined linear and quadratic terms in $ \mathcal{G}(\mathrm{IP}(x,y)|z) $, we defined {\tt KDE-B} using a procedure parallel to that for defining {\tt KDE-A} but replacing the linear sum of probabilities in $ {\cal K}_A $ with

 Using both {\tt KDE-A} and {\tt KDE-B} as input features, in place of the original KDE, improved the performance of the {\tt KDE-to-hists} algorithm, as noted in the earlier discussion of Fig.~\ref{fig:evolution} (see the red triangles and cyan-filled circles).
-This pleasant outcome was not fully anticipated.